top of page

 Like many others, the pandemic year of 2020 resulted in a lot of extra time at home.

-Half a year in, after quitting my part-time job in an interior store in January, I yearned for the joy of working with colors and having some fun in my life!
+Half a year in, after quitting my part-time job in retail in January due to health issues, I yearned for some creative fun!
 So I started playing around with Photoshop and Keynote, creating textures and illustrations.

-Unable to draw or paint and plagued by impatience, I realized that creating digital products on my computer could be the perfect outlet for my creative energy.
-I started out as a digital sticker and texture creator on Etsy after being inspired by YouTubers who made it seem easy.
+Unable to draw or paint and plagued by impatience, I realized that creating digital products on my computer could be the right outlet for my creative energy.
+Some time later, I started a shop on Etsy after being inspired by YouTubers who made it seem easy to succeed and making lots of money there.
 Spoiler: It wasn't.

 Opening the shop